 - Search for the best Pakistan tours and activities

-Whether or not you’ve eaten South Asian cuisine, guest blogger Noor Najam has you covered!
-She recommended four flavorful and authentic Pakistani dishes.
+Guest blogger Noor Najam has recommended four flavorful and authentic Pakistani dishes you should taste.
 I’d love to try falooda for dessert!
 How about you?

 While you could travel to Pakistan to eat spicy Biryani, you may even find it closer to home.
 I’ve certainly seen the dish listed on the menu of Indian restaurants in the US.
 If you like to cook, you could even try making Pakistani food at home using one of the cookbooks I’ve linked below.

-If you liked this post about Pakistani cuisine, you might also like:
+If you liked this post about Pakistani cuisine, you might also enjoy reading:

 - Five foods you must eat in Japan